CPB Community Service Grant (CSG) Compliance - WCMU

 Supervisors and staff of WCMU routinely take advantage of these educational resources.

 All personnel hiring is coordinated with the Human Resources Department at Central

 Michigan University, which exercises its own EEO policy.
 Further, WCMU will comply with

 the hiring and reporting practices as required by FCC regulations.
 Yearly EEO reports are

-posted on the station's website here.
+posted on the station's website.
+See the pdf.